cwebbtw/mewbase/docs/introduction.md

 This is where raw event data comes from.
 It should be able to accept a large number of events, without slowing down the user or system that produces them.

-Mewbase does not manage or implement the Event Source.
+Mewbase does not manage or implement the Event Source itself.

-It is able to use any of the following as an Event Source:
+By default, mewbase is able to use any of the following as an Event Source:
 * A file which contains a sequence of events
 * A topic of [Apache Kafka](https://kafka.apache.org/) messages
 * A subject of [NATS streaming](https://nats.io/about/) messages

-In all these cases mewbase stipulates that incoming events are [BSON encoded](http://bsonspec.org/)
+In all these cases the mewbase implementation requires that incoming events are [BSON encoded](http://bsonspec.org/).

+The abstraction mewbase provides makes it possible to integrate with another type of Event Source, which may not use BSON encoding.

 ### Projection

 ### Binder